 Offset Spatula: I love using Mini Offsets to move unbaked sugar cookie dough from the counter to the baking sheet.

-- In a small bowl combine the gluten free multi purpose flour, cornstarch, and kosher salt.
+- Step 1: In a small bowl combine the gluten free multi purpose flour, cornstarch, and kosher salt.
 Set aside.

-- Add the cold egg and a generous teaspoon vanilla extract to the butter-sugar mixture.
+- Step 4: Add the cold large egg and a generous teaspoon of pure vanilla extract to the butter-sugar mixture.
 At a low speed, mix just enough until the ingredients are combined.
-The mixture may look curdled since clearly there are no dry ingredients added yet to absorb the liquid.
+The mixture may look curdled since there are no dry ingredients added yet to absorb the liquid.

-- Once the dough turns into a smooth sugar cookie dough, transfer it to a clean kitchen counter and quickly knead it together into a smooth dough.
+- Step 6: Once the dough turns into a smooth sugar cookie dough, transfer it to a clean kitchen counter and quickly knead it together into a smooth dough

 How to bake Sugar Cookies

-- Preheat the oven to 325F and arrange the racks the oven in the middle.
+- Step 1: Preheat the oven to 325F and arrange the racks the oven in the middle.
 This way the cookies will bake evenly.
 Line two baking trays with sheets of parchment paper.
 The amount of sheet trays needed depends on the size of your cookie cutters.
-Don't overcrowd the sheet tray, make sure to leave enough room between the cookies for an even airflow.

-- Using a small offset knife, transfer the cut-out cookies to the prepared baking sheets.
+- Step 4: Using a small offset knife, transfer the cut-out cookies to the parchment-lined baking sheet.
+Make sure to leave some room between the cookies to make sure they bake evenly.

-- Bake the gluten-free cut-out cookies one tray at a time at 325F for 10-14 minutes depending on the size of the cookie cutters used.
+- Step 5: Bake the gluten free cut-out cookies one tray at a time at 325F for 10-14 minutes depending on the size of the cookie cutters used.
 The cookies will be light in color and should appear matte and dry.
-The edges should NOT be brown.

-- Remove the cookies from the oven and allow them to cool on the sheet tray for a few minutes before carefully transferring them to a cooling rack to cool completely.
+- Step 6: Remove the sugar cookies from the oven and allow them to cool on the sheet tray for a few minutes before carefully transferring them to a cooling rack to cool completely.
 Repeat with the remaining cookie dough.

 Sugar Cookie Frosting Ideas